Frequently Asked Questions

 What if I need an Interpreter for my court appearance?

-To request to have your record sealed, you must file an application for record sealing in the Clerk’s Office along with any applicable fees.
+To request to have your record sealed, you must file an application for record sealing in the Clerk’s Office along with the filing fee.
 Visit the forms section of our website to download the application packet for sealing for a conviction(s) or non-conviction(s).
-Please use one application even if applying for more than one case to be sealed.
-Please supply an original and two extra copies of your paperwork when filing it in the Clerk’s Office.
-You can use the Search Public Records portion of this website to look up your case information.
+Please write multiple case numbers on only one application.
+You can use the Search Public Records portion of this website to look up your case(s) information.

 How do I get a copy of my previously sealed record?